Do you want to know what makes a good judge? If so, there are five important judicial skills every good judge must possess.

 What makes a good judge is not only the knowledge of the laws.
 A good judge must apply the laws and not infringe on people’s right to a fair hearing.

-Good judges must have the skills to control their emotions and especially know the ways to handle difficult lawyers.
+Good judges must have the skills to control their emotions and especially know the ways to handle problematic lawyers.

 Every judgment is subject to the scrutiny of fair hearing and will fail on appeal if it does not pass that test.